microsoft/PowerToys/README.md

 - Localize paths of Program plugin results.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Support MSC and CPL files in "Run command" results of Program plugin.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Added missing MSC and CPL settings to the results of Windows Settings plugin.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- System plugin: Setting for separate "Open/Empty Recycle bin" results or single one with context menu.
+- System plugin: Setting for separate "Open/Empty Recycle bin" results or single result with context menu.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Add support for log2 and log10 in Calculator plugin.
 Thanks [@RickLuiken](https://github.com/RickLuiken)!
 - Removed the TimeZone plugin.
 - Fix the crash when loading thumbnail for PDF files.
 (This was a hotfix for 0.67)